levan3/Fibonacci_SeleniumTest/README.md

 # Fibonacci_SeleniumTest

-Tested on Chrome Browser using selenium chrome driver
+Tested on Chrome Browser using selenium C#

+Run on Visual Studio for Mac Community (Version 8.8.10)
+Config: Project -> FibonacciSeleniumTest Options -> Build -> Complier -> Platform target: change Any CPU to x64